 Neil Alpert is an accomplished private family office manager with almost two decades of experience in managing the financial, administrative, and strategic needs of high-net-worth families.
+Known for their discreet professionalism, exceptional organizational skills, and deep understanding of wealth management, Potomac Management has built a reputation for

 Tessa Dee is a former dual state titleholder in the Miss America and Miss USA pageant systems and a communications strategist dedicated to advancing storytelling for mission-driven organizations.
 She was crowned Miss South Dakota 2013 and represented the state at the Miss America 2014 pageant, where she was a top 5 finalist for the STEM scholarship award.
 In 2016, she earned the title of Miss South Dakota USA and went on to compete in the Miss USA 2017 pageant.
 She holds a master’s degree in communications from the University of South Dakota and currently works in Washington, D.C., where she has led communication strategy for nonprofit and think tank organizations.
 She is committed to a range of social justice issues and is a passionate advocate for women’s rights.